 A 63-year-old man becomes oliguric 2 days following an open cholecystectomy.
 Which of the following findings would suggest that prerenal ARF is a major factor in the etiology?

 Although evidence of volume contraction cannot confirm prerenal ARF, as this can progress into intrinsic renal failure, it suggests that prerenal factors are contributing.
 In prerenal ARF, specific gravity is usually >1.020 and sodium concentration is <10 mmol/L. The fractional excretion of sodium relates sodium clearance to creatinine clearance and is more sensitive than direct measurements of sodium excretion.
 In prerenal azotemia, sodium is avidly resorbed from glomerular filtrate, but not in intrinsic renal azotemia because of tubular epithelial cell injury.
 Creatinine is resorbed less efficiently in both conditions.
-Therefore, the fractional excretion of sodium is <1% in prerenal azotemia (often much less) whereas it is >1% in intrinsic renal azotemia.
+Therefore, the fractional excretion of sodium is 1% in intrinsic renal azotemia.
 Fractional excretion of sodium(%) = UNa/PCr PNa/UCr 100.

 A 46-year-old woman with nausea and vomiting presents to hospital because of lightheadedness when standing and decreased urine output.
 She looks unwell; the blood pressure supine is 90/60 mm Hg and 80/60 mm Hg when standing.
 Her abdominal, heart, and lung examinations are normal.
 Which of the following laboratory values suggests prerenal azotemia in this patient?

-The ratio of BUN/creatinine is usually <10–15 in intrinsic renal disease and >20 in prerenal azotemia.
+The ratio of BUN/creatinine is usually 20 in prerenal azotemia.

 A 19-year-old girl develops sudden-onset nonbloody diarrhea.
 She was previously well and is not taking any medications or traveled anywhere recently.
 Her abdomen is soft and nontender on examination, and the anion gap is normal.